 Message from the Headteacher

-As you will be aware there is a public health concern around Covid19 (Corona virus).
-I wanted to take this opportunity to reassure you that, as a school, we are taking the situation seriously and have control factors in place.
-We have reviewed how our school operates and have put in place a range of controls to minimise risks of transmission and make Bethersden Primary School a low risk envirnment for our children, families and staff.
+As you will be aware there is still a public health concern around Covid19 (Corona virus).
+I wanted to take this opportunity to reassure you that, as a school, we are still taking the situation seriously and have enhanced control factors in place.
+We regularly review how our school operates and have put in place a range of controls to minimise risks of transmission and make Bethersden Primary School a low risk envirnment for our children, families and staff.
 With your help we can help to stop the spread and keep our community safe and continue to provide an excellent education for the children.
 On this page you will find all the necessary information, including the most up to date risk assessments.

-The control measures we have put in place are there to prtect everyone and we ask for your co-operation with everything.
+The control measures we have put in place are there to protect everyone and we ask for your co-operation and support with these.
 We apprecaite that it may cause some inconvenience for which we apologise but we do need to work together.

 As the siuation changes we will of course be reviewing the procedures we have implemented and will head back to more normality as the situation allows.
 Should you have any questions please call the school office (01233 820479) or email firstname.lastname@example.org